connor-cs/phase-1-project/README.md

 1. Search for a particual food by name, and receive a picture, a list of indgredients, and directions on how to make it
 2. Search using an ingredient as a keyword returning a list of meals that use that ingredient
-3. Click a button to return a random meal that includes a picture and a name There is an additional "like" button in the shape of a heart that provides some basic interactivity.
+3. Click a button to return a random meal that includes a picture and a name

+<p>There is an additional "like" button in the shape of a heart that provides some basic interactivity.</p>

 I started with the temporary working title of "Food App" but ultimately didn't come up with anything more creative.
 The API used: https://www.themealdb.com/api.php